napframework/nap/readme.md

 ## Binary Packages

 Pre-compiled packages of official NAP releases are made available for download on [Github](https://github.com/napframework/nap/releases) for all supported platforms.
-For most developers this is the best place to start.
-Our developer experience is tuned to work with the packaged version of NAP, where the process of managing projects and modules is more streamlined.
-Certain functionality, eg. packaging a project for distribution, is only available through a NAP package, which is [created from source](#build-your-own-nap-distribution-package).

-When working against a binary package, follow the official [installation](https://docs.nap-framework.tech) instructions, instead of the instructions in this document.
-Continue reading below to compile and get started with the NAP source code.
+Follow the [framework installation instructions](https://docs.nap-framework.tech/pages.html) to get started.
+Continue reading below to compile, package and work with NAP from source.

 ## Raspberry Pi